Biography

 Life and Death at Túcume, Lambayeque: Monuments of Ritual and Sacrifice

 Beginning in 2001 with my Masters research, I have been participating in ongoing archaeological research at Túcume, Lambayeque Valley (northern coast of Peru).
 At this large multi-component archaeological complex (A.D.
 1000-1532), we collaborate with site archaeologists excavating tombs from cemeteries, as well as identifying human and animal burials from within architecture.
-Work focuses on human osteology analyzing skeletal patterns in demography, morphology, diet, dental health, pathology, trauma, and biodistance (population history).
+Work focuses in human osteology analyzing skeletal patterns in demography, morphology, diet, dental health, pathology, trauma, and biodistance (population history).

 Chachapoya Bioarchaeology – Mortuary Patterns and Population Biohistory Project